szageda/my-tech-handbook/Docs/Troubleshooting/Windows/Microsoft Teams Update Failure.md

 - Microsoft Teams
 - Microsoft Teams (work or school)
 - Microsoft Teams classic
-- Microsoft Teams Meeting Add-in for Microsoft Office
+- Microsoft Teams Meeting Add-in for Microsoft Office<b>*</b>

-> [!NOTE]
-> Even though you only see a single installation of Microsoft Teams in the Start menu, multiple editions may be installed side by side.
+💡 Even though you only see a single installation of Microsoft Teams in the Start menu, multiple editions may be installed side by side.
 It's important to uninstall all of them.

-> [!TIP]
-> Microsoft Teams Meeting Add-in for Microsoft Office will be reinstalled.
+<b>*</b> The meeting add-in doesn't have a separate installer, it will be reinstalled with Teams.

 3. **Remove residual Teams data folders** by deleting: